 REMEMBER Your child’s capacity to experience happiness is not limited by their disability.
 Don’t let a diagnosis make you forget that every child can have a full, exciting, joyful life filled with family, friends, and new experiences.
 And that you’re the one who can make that happen!

-Erika Goyer, Hand to Hold Family Support Navigator and Program Director, is the mother of three boys and the parent of children with developmental disabilities.
+Erika Goyer is hand to Hold’s Education Director.
+She is also the mother of three boys and the parent of a child with special developmental needs.